Majormer/Smart-Bot/bothelp/help.md

 *!bugreport - Details on how to report a bug

 Installation:
-*!smm- Install the latest release from Satisfactory Mod Manager *!prerelease - Install a pre-release version occasionally offered in Discord by the developer
+*!smm - Install the latest release from Satisfactory Mod Manager *!prerelease - Install a pre-release version occasionally offered in Discord by the developer

 Smart! features: